monkeydone/Grape-booster/README.md

 ### What platform does Grape booster support?

-Grape booster now supports iOS, android and windows.
+Grape booster now supports iOS（IOS system supports 9.0 version or above）, android（Android system supports 5.0 version or above） and windows.

 ### What regions does Grape Booster servers cover?